Conceptual Overview: How GenSBI is Structured#

 Flow Matching (Recommended)#

-Concept: Learn a velocity field that transports samples from a simple distribution (Gaussian noise) to the target distribution (posterior).
+Concept: Learn a time-dependent vector field \(v_t(x)\) that transports samples from a simple prior (Gaussian noise) to the target data distribution.

-Sampling: Solve an ODE from t=0 to t=1 using the learned velocity field.
+Sampling: Solve an Ordinary Differential Equation (ODE) from t=0 to t=1 along the learned vector field.
+The linear trajectories allow for fast and robust integration.

 Diffusion#